-With every new technology there’s a burst of best practices, frameworks and standards saturating the IT training industry and inundating IT professionals.
+With every new technology, there’s a burst of best practices, frameworks, and standards saturating the IT training industry and inundating IT professionals.
 Do you scrap your expertise and reinvent yourself as a ‘cloud training provider’?
 Are all IT professionals suddenly ‘cloud experts’ – more importantly, is that even a function?

-You are likely abreast of cloud and incorporating new computing models in your training for many years.
-Similarly organizations and IT professionals need to adopt a certain cloud mindset and direct correlation between cloud best practices and their espoused best practices to do their job.
+You are likely abreast of the cloud and incorporating new computing models in your training for many years.
+Similarly, organizations and IT professionals need to adopt a certain cloud mindset and direct correlation between cloud best practices and their espoused best practices to do their job.
 You have your areas of expertise your customers appreciate.
 Would you abandon that to put a trending term in a title?

 Realigning Instead of Reinventing the Wheel

 I’m sure you’ve encountered some version of discussions such as ‘how ITIL® and Cloud fit’.
 What I’ve found is you can basically replace ‘ITIL’ with the leading ‘best practices’ for a given IT domain and see more of the same.
-It’s pretty clear cloud is a computing model and the greatest challenge, as with most new things and change in general, is adapting people and processes to leverage cloud to it’s full potential.
+It’s pretty clear that the cloud is a computing model and the greatest challenge, as with most new things and change in general, is adapting people and processes to leverage cloud to it’s full potential.
 Often this is most successful when coming from a valued shared point of reference.

 In the case of cloud training, the Cloud Credential Council (CCC) Competence Model answers this contextual gap between training program design and the real-world needs of IT professionals, organizations and the consultants and trainers guiding them.
 Very practical terms, directly correlating key roles with a dedicated cloud certification.
 So direct in fact, we actually had a neat little graphic of in our cloud marketing in a box.